-It is of a paramount importance, to ensure the credibility and reliability of the collected data, to use tools already available (Euromonitor, etc.) and that the very accurate and detailed analysis of the collected KPIs is performed from experts.
+It is of a paramount importance, to ensure the credibility and reliability of the collected data, to use tools already available (Euromonitor, etc.) and that the very accurate and detailed analysis of the collected KPIs have to be performed from experts.
 The analysis of the KPIs it is expected to give valuable information on the following themes: